ryanatkn/fuz_gitops/README.md

 ```

 - configure [`fuz.config.ts`](/fuz.config.ts)
-- Orc calls the GitHub API using the environment variable `GITHUB_TOKEN_SECRET` for authorization,
+- fuz_gitops calls the GitHub API using the environment variable `GITHUB_TOKEN_SECRET` for authorization,
   which is a [GitHub token](https://github.com/settings/tokens)
   (with "public access" for public repos, no options selected)
   in either `process.env`, a project-local `.env`, or the parent directory at `../.env`